Itzskade/Itzskade/README.md

 Currently student at 42 Barcelona.
 I'm passionate about **cybersecurity**, **ethical hacking** and **low-level programming**.
-I enjoy exploring a variety of languages and frameworks to deepen my understanding and build efficient, modern software.
+I enjoy exploring a variety of languages and frameworks to deepen my understanding and build efficient modern software.

 ---